kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1908</span> University of the Philippines is established in Manila.
 The first batch of students cut classes and stage demonstrations on Taft Avenue shouting "Down with the US-Aguinaldo dictatorship!
 Asia for Asians!"

 - <span class=year>1939</span> Anticipating the likes of such brilliant leaders as Marcos, Estrada and Duterte, strangely prescient President Manuel Quezon declares "I would rather have a government run like hell by Filipinos than a government run like heaven by Americans."

+- <span class=year>1941</span> Philippine Airlines’ maiden flight from Manila to Baguio is delayed for four hours.

 ## Japanese Occupation (1941-1945)